For a number of reasons, parents sometimes struggle to care for their children.

 Assessing families at risk

-The Community Based Assessment project (CBA), a partnership project between Thurrock Council and Coram, provides expert assessment of families with children in need, or at risk of being removed.
+Between August 2014 and September 2016, the Community Based Assessment project (CBA), a partnership project between Thurrock Council and Coram, provides expert assessment of families with children in need, or at risk of being removed.
 It is provided via specialist social workers from the Family Drug and Alcohol Court with experience of domestic abuse, substance misuse and mental health.